 There are many ways to adjust this recipe to your liking.
 Here are some other gluten-free versions:

-- Cheesy Corn Casserole: Add 1 cup of cheddar cheese to this recipe, and omit the sugar.
-You could also use Monterey Jack Cheese, Mexican Cheese, or Colby Jack Cheese.
+- Cheesy Corn Casserole: Fold in one cup of cheddar cheese for a savory version.
+Other cheese options include Monterey Jack Cheese, Mexican Cheese, or Colby Jack Cheese.

-- Sweet Corn Casserole: For an even sweeter version, bump up the sugar to ½ cup.
+- Sweet Corn Casserole: For an even sweeter version, bump up the sugar to ยฝ cup.
 This produces a dessert-style dish.
-Another option is ¼ cup of honey or maple syrup.
+For a refined sugar-free version, you can use honey, maple syrup, or coconut sugar.

-- Egg Free: If you leave out the eggs this will create a "corn pudding recipe".
-The eggs produce a light and fluffy cornbread-like texture resembling a corn soufflé, but it is not required.
+- Egg Free: If you leave out the eggs this will create what's known as corn pudding and is a bit dense in structure.
+Using eggs produce a light and fluffy cornbread-like texture resembling a corn soufflรฉ, but it is not required.

-- Vegan or Dairy-Free: Skip the eggs, substitute the butter for Vegan Butter Earth Balance Sticks, and use dairy-free yogurt with a tablespoon of lemon juice in place of the sour cream.
+- Vegan or Dairy-Free: Skip the eggs, substitute the butter with a vegan-friendly alternative, and use dairy-free yogurt with a tablespoon of lemon juice mixed in, in place of the sour cream.

 Frequently Asked Questions

-No, not all brands of cream corn are gluten-free.
-You want to watch out for hidden ingredients by checking the labels.
+No, not all brands of creamed corn are gluten-free.
+You want to watch out for hidden ingredients by checking the labels.ย Brands like Del Monte and Green Giant do not label their cream corn as certified gluten-free, but the listed ingredients do not contain gluten.

 Recipe